2022, Selected: Art of the South Juried Exhibition

 "And then, I: Monuments to Pivotal Moments" was a sculpture tour project that provided free art work for public spaces in Arkansas towns.
-The tour featured individual sculptures that combined to create group portraits of pivotal moments in women's lives.
-For more information about the project:
+Funded in part by an Artistic Innovations Project Grant from the id-American Alliance for the Arts, the tour featured individual sculptures that combined to create group portraits of pivotal moments in women's lives.

 Arkansas Times Mention 8/18/14: http://www.arktimes.com/RockCandy/archives/2014/08/18/and-then-i-read-about-a-tour-of-sculpture-installations-by-barbara-satterfield